michaelmusty/.dotfiles/README.markdown

 things that the commands themselves don’t catch.
 My favourite is the one that stops me from calling `scp(1)` with no colon in either argument.
 I also do things like give default arguments to `pwgen(1)`.

-### Testing

-You can test that both sets of shell scripts are syntactically correct with `make test-bash`, `make test-sh`, or `make test` for everything including the scripts in `bin`.

-If you have `shellcheck(1)` and/or `perlcritic(1)`, there's a `lint` target too for the shell script files and Perl files respectively, but the files don’t need to pass that check to be installed.

 ### GnuPG